mkdocs/mkdocs-bootswatch/docs/index.md

 # MkDocs Bootstrap Theme

-This project provides themes for the different Bootswatch themes for the [MkDocs] project.
+This project provides [MkDocs] themes for the different Bootstrap themes provided by the [Bootswatch] project.

-## Installation
+## Installation & Usage

-Install the theme with pip:
+Install the collection of themes with pip, which is hopefully how you installed MkDocs.

     pip install mkdocs-bootswatch

-After the theme is installed, edit your [mkdocs.yml] file and set the [theme] to one of the following bootwatch themes that have been installed.
+After installation is complete, edit your [mkdocs.yml] config file and set the [theme] to one of the following Bootwatch themes included.
+The full list is as
+follows:

  - [amelia](#amelia)
  - [cerulean](#cerulean)